jrnl-org/jrnl/docs/plugins.md

 ## Development Tips

-- editable installs (`pip install -e ...`) don't seem to play nice with the namespace layout.
+- Editable installs (`pip install -e ...`) don't seem to play nice with the namespace layout.
 If your plugin isn't appearing, try a non-editable install of both *jrnl* and your plugin.
+- If you run *jrnl* from the main project root directory (the one that contains *jrnl*'s source code), namespace plugins won't be recognized.
+This is (I suspect) because the Python interpreter will find your *jrnl* source directory (which doesn't contain your namespace plugins) before it find your "site-packages" directory (i.e. installed packages, which will recognize namespace packages).
 - Don't name your plugin file "testing.py" or it won't be installed (at least automatically) by pip.
+- For examples, you can look to the *jrnl*'s internal importers and exporters.
   As well, there are some basic external examples included in *jrnl*'s git repo at `tests/external_plugins_src` (including the example code above).